The clearance of all commercial goods must be done using the Single Administrative Document (SAD) on the ASYCUDAWORLD System.

 The clearance process

-- Collect shipping documents from local agent and pay relevant fees.
+- Collect shipping documents from a local agent and pay relevant fees.

 - A Customs Broker or authorized agent will prepare the commercial declaration and submit to Customs via the ASYCUDAWORLD System.